I was young and he was not. It’s an age old story, and age is exactly what did us in.

 Living Together Arrangements

 I still believe there is value to living with someone.
 In fact, I love the Carrie and Big arrangement before their wedding, as well as what they arrived at after – eventually.
-Yes, it’s fictitious, yet they found a way to allow for each to have some space.
-The room of one’s own, if you will – that some of us need more than others.
+Yes, it’s fictitious, but these characters nonetheless offer lessons.
+They find a way to allow each other some space, the proverbial room of one’s own that some of us need more than others.

 As a woman and a mother, I need my soft places of renewal, my time alone, which is cordoned off and impregnable.
 I have little of it, and its absence weighs on me.